Using Mimika โ€” a product focused on facial massage and skincare routines โ€” as an example, Iโ€™d like to showcase the design system I developed.

 Tokenization

-As mentioned earlier, the primary focus of the design system is not only the unification of existing products but also the ability of rapid designing of new variations for A/B tests, which often differ visually but not structurally.
-To synchronize these processes between design and development teams, I implemented color and typography tokens in both Figma and code.
+As mentioned earlier, the primary focus of the design system is not only the unification of existing products but also the ability of rapid designing of new variations for A/B tests.
+Mimika, as a primary web product, offers multiple programs for different categories of users.

 Mimika